 * This blog post is based on Natan Chosnek’s presentation at the Alternative Finance Conference on March 4, 2013.

 So you’ve decided to make your dream reality.
 Some will say you are merely a dreamer – but I will say that you are totally awake.
-You are, however, in the age of innocence.
+You are, however, at the age of innocence.

 You have a great idea, and you go for it.
 You attend events; do lots of networking; learn how to pitch your idea; listen to smart people who know things that you don’t; you work from coffee shops; you do lots of brainstorming; you drink lots of coffee.
 You don’t have any money, but you’re happy.
 Everything is fresh, the sky’s the limit.